brunofoggiatto/ansible-automation-project/README.md

 A playbook is a YAML file where you define the automation tasks.
 Create a file named system_upgrade.yml to update all the servers listed in your inventory.

-# Important: YAML syntax is very strict about indentation.
+**Important**: YAML syntax is very strict about indentation.
 Use spaces (not tabs) and ensure the structure is correct.
 ```bash
 ---
 - name: Update and upgrade the system